 Creating collective impact requires an organization and staff with a specific set of skills to serve as the backbone for the entire initiative.
 In the role of backbone, we steward the creation of a vision and strategy for collective impact, mobilizing largescale change and advancing policy to eradicate domestic and sexual abuse.

-We are the ‘backbone’ for IMPACT, the 304-member provincial collective impact initiative, and the 75-member Calgary Domestic Violence Collective (CDVC).
+We are the ‘backbone’ for IMPACT, the 300-member provincial collective impact initiative.
 Membership includes non-profit, government, policing and academic organizations.

 The IMPACT Initiative is a provincial collective initiative whose purpose is to define a common understanding of the issue of domestic and sexual violence and then to eradicate it.
 As a collective, we create a movement to achieve our goal, capitalizing on the strength of existing networks and using the resources, ideas, and influence of our collective membership to instigate systemic change in provincial perspectives, practices, policies, and legislation.